apache/arrow/r/cran-comments.md

 There were no ERRORs or WARNINGs.
 On some platforms, there is a NOTE about the installed package size, as well as the "New submission" NOTE.

+## Feedback from previous submission

+Version 0.14.1 was submitted to CRAN on 24 July 2019.
+The CRAN team requested two revisions:

+1. Put quotes around 'Arrow C++' in the package Description.

+2. Remove usage of utils::installed.packages()

+Both have been addressed in this resubmission.

 ## Feedback from initial submission

 Version 0.14.0 was submitted to CRAN on 18 July 2019.
 The CRAN team requested two revisions, which have been addressed in this re-submission.